JuliaData/DataFrames.jl/docs/src/lib/types.md

 The `eachrow` function returns a value of the `DataFrameRows` type, which serves as an iterator over rows of an `AbstractDataFrame`, returning `DataFrameRow` objects.
-The `DataFrameRows` isa a subtype of `AbstractVector` and supports its interface with the exception that it is read only.
+The `DataFrameRows` is a subtype of `AbstractVector` and supports its interface with the exception that it is read-only.

 Similarly, the `eachcol` function returns a value of the `DataFrameColumns` type, which is not an `AbstractVector`, but supports most of its API.
 The key differences are that it is read-only and